A Comic Life

 My family has always been fascinated by funny movies.
 Screen comedians were central to my upbringing.
 But while laughter ruled, there was minimal analysis.
 Consequently, most of my adult life has been spent exploring a youth filtered through film.
 Like the central character in Walker Percy's celebrated novel, The Moviegoer (1961), who and what I am are forever intertwined with film.
 Thus, my favorite pieces of time are not just memories; they are movie memories.
 For example, images of a beloved grandfather are forever attached to his tears of laughter over Laurel and Hardy's inspired attempts to get a piano up an endless flight of stairs in The Music Box (1932).
 My favorite early memory of my father is tied to his chuckling enjoyment of W.C.
 Field's segment in If I Had a Million (1932), in which the comedian directs an army of Model-T Fords into comic collisions with assorted road hogs.

-Consequently, the majority of my thirty books are about comedians and various comedy genres.
+Consequently, the majority of my forty-plus books are about comedians and various comedy genres.
 But this has not been merely an exercise in escapist introspection, though I can identify with Michael Chabon's description of a film lover in his inspired novel Wonder Boys (1995): someone "who climbed into a movie as into a time machine or a bottle of whiskey and set the dial for 'never come back.'"
 My fascination with funny films has anchored my academic career.
 I am a teacher/scholar; each role complements the other.
 Research and publication keep me on top of my specialties and enthused about my work.
 I bring the same enthusiasm and new insights to my classes, which share in this celebration of learning.
 My students enjoy both this ongoing showcase of fresh inquiry, as well as the time I take to demonstrate how this material will become a book.

 However, I always attempt to make sure my classroom "laboratory" on the nature of funny is fun.
 I credit this to growing up reading English professor Richard Armour's insightfully comic spoofs of literary gems, such as his The Classics Reclassified (1960, where he also documents the importance of not being educated if you want to be a famous writer) and American Lit Relit (1964, which asks the burning question—has poetry been dead since 1882?
 I can't tell you; you'll just have to buy his book).
 As these tongue-firmly-in-cheek reflections suggest, Armour peppered his parody with witty comments along related lines, giving learning a comedy coating.